ICS Asset Inventory and Criticality Assessment and Management

-The fundamental of the whole ICS Cyber Security Assurance
+The fundamental step of the ICS OT Cyber Security Assurance lifecycle process

-The ICS Asset Inventory and Criticality Assessment and Management is consist of four (4) segments of activities as integrated units.
-These 4 activities will give the final output called Asset Inventory and Criticality Master Document (including some gap findings against the documented list & practice vs. the real condition of the assessed asset
+The ICS OT Asset Inventory and Criticality Assessment is consist of four (4) segments of activities as integrated units.
+These 4 activities will give the final output called Asset Inventory and Criticality Master Document (including some gap findings against the documented list & practice vs. the real condition of the assessed asset)

 -